automas-dev/singe/nodes.md

 Materials.
 Materials and Geometry are loaded with the model and should be a unique instance for that model.

 I don't want to have to own the model of a Scene.
 Each model should be a unique instance because of it's transform.

 ### Future

 Geometry or Mesh could hold the buffer in memory for reference or modification.

+# Local Geometry

+Goal: store geometry / mesh locally for modification.

+Idea

+- Geometry has optional pointer to a Source mesh that can be modified and used to update the vba